thomascbullock/tcbwebsite/posts/about.md

 Hello.
 I'm Thom Bullock, I make this site.
+Here is a picture of me.

-Here is a picture of me and my Dad, he's on the left.
+(And my dad.
+He's on the left.)

 ![me][me]